BrianChen29/AI_ML_Work/README.md

 ARTCNN : Art Paintings recognition with CNN <br>
 StockRNN : Stock price prediction with RNN <br>
 TextGeneration : predicting the context and generating text using RNN <br>
-Maze : using Qlearning and RL to
+Maze : using Qlearning and RL to escape from maze automatically